Skip to Content

 Common FAQs about hearing aids and hearing loss

-Is this the best hearing aid model for me?
+What is the best hearing aid model for me?

-In general, any audiologist will always be recommending to you the model that best suits your needs.
+In general, any audiologist will always recommend to you the hearing aid model that best suits your needs.
 Here is a useful checklist to make sure that is the case.

-• Audiologist level of knowledge: The audiologist you have seen will hopefully have a wide knowledge of all available hearing aids, however, some will only be familiar with a small number of brands and therefore may not really be in a position to know which model is the best for you.
+• Audiologist's level of knowledge: The audiologist you have seen will hopefully have a wide knowledge of all available hearing aids; however, some will only be familiar with a small number of brands and, therefore, may not really be in a position to know which model is the best for you.
 It is OK to challenge their recommendation and ask them to justify why this particular brand is the one for you.

 • Do research: Read about the hearing aid that was recommended.
 Does it seem like it will suit your lifestyle?
-Does it have more or less features than you need?
+Does it have more or fewer features than you need?

 • Be aware of sales targets: Many high street retailers have specific tie-ins to a particular manufacturer/brand.
 The hearing aid they have suggested may still be the correct one for you, but do your research so that you know why they might have recommended it.